the-road-to-javascript/the-road-to-javascript/manuscript/javascript-dom-one/index.md

 }
 ~~~~~~~

 Last but not least, it's also possible to use a combination of selectors for nested elements.
-In the following example, we select only all anchor elements within paragraph elements.
+In the following example, we select all anchor elements that are nested within paragraph elements.
 All the other anchor tags should not be styled this way:

 {title="style.css",lang="css"}
 ~~~~~~~